MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application-to-v24.md

 #### Single tenant

-Run the data upgrade on extensions in order of dependency.
+Run the data upgrade/installation on extensions in order of dependency: System Application, Business Foundation, Base Application, Application.

-1. Run the data upgrade for the System Application, followed by the Base Application, then Application extension.
+1. Run the data upgrade for the System Application.

     To run the data upgrade, use the [Start-NAVAppDataUpgrade cmdlet](/powershell/module/microsoft.dynamics.nav.apps.management/start-navappdataupgrade) cmdlet: